Codeception/Codeception/docs/02-GettingStarted.md

 ## Tests
 Codeception supports three test formats.
 Besides the previously described scenario-based Cept format, Codeception can also execute PHPUnit test files for unit testing, and a hybrid scenario-unit Cest format.
 They are covered in later chapters.
 There is no difference in the way the tests of either format will be run in the suite.

-## How does it work?
+## Important Notes

-Codeception is pretty smart when test executing scenarios.
+Codeception is pretty smart when executing test scenarios.
 But you should keep in mind that Codeception executes each scenario two times: one for analysis and one for execution.
 So, any custom PHP code put in the file will be executed two times!
-Surely, you don't need that.
-So, before injecting any php code (which is not recommended anyway) into your test, please specify the stage when it should be executed.
+Probably, you don't need that.
+Before injecting any custom php code (which is not using the `$I` object) into your test, please specify the stage when it should be executed.

+__To say it again: each test file is run two times: for analyses and execution.__

 For instance, this code will be run when the scenario is analyzed.